Tantalum: History

 Tantalum was discovered in Sweden in 1802 by Anders Ekeberg, in two mineral samples – one from Sweden and the other from Finland.
-One year earlier, Charles Hatchett had discovered columbium (now niobium).
-In 1809, the English chemist William Hyde Wollaston compared the oxides of columbium and tantalum, columbite and tantalite.
+One year earlier, Charles Hatchett had discovered niobium (then known as columbium).
+In 1809, the English chemist William Hyde Wollaston compared the oxides of columbium and tantalum – columbite and tantalite.
 Although the two oxides had different measured densities of 5.918 g/cm^{3} and 7.935 g/cm^{3}, he concluded that they were identical and kept the name tantalum.
 After Friedrich Wöhler confirmed these results, it was thought that columbium and tantalum were the same element.
 This conclusion was disputed in 1846 by the German chemist Heinrich Rose, who argued that there were two additional elements in the tantalite sample, and he named them after the children of Tantalus: niobium (from Niobe), and pelopium (from Pelops).
 The supposed element "pelopium" was later identified as a mixture of tantalum and niobium, and it was found that the niobium was identical to the columbium already discovered in 1801 by Hatchett.

-The differences between tantalum and niobium were demonstrated unequivocally in 1864 by Christian Wilhelm Blomstrand, and Henri Etienne Sainte-Claire Deville, as well as by Louis J. Troost, who determined the empirical formulas of some of their compounds in 1865.
+The differences between tantalum and niobium were demonstrated unequivocally in 1864 by Christian Wilhelm Blomstrand and Henri Etienne Sainte-Claire Deville, as well as by Louis J. Troost, who determined the empirical formulas of some of their compounds in 1865.
 Further confirmation came from the Swiss chemist Jean Charles Galissard de Marignac, in 1866, who proved that there were only two elements.
 These discoveries did not stop scientists from publishing articles about the so-called ilmenium until 1871.
 De Marignac was the first to produce the metallic form of tantalum in 1864, when he reduced tantalum chloride by heating it in an atmosphere of hydrogen.
 Early investigators had only been able to produce impure tantalum, and the first relatively pure ductile metal was produced by Werner von Bolton in Charlottenburg in 1903.
 Wires made with metallic tantalum were used for light bulb filaments until tungsten replaced it in widespread use.

 The name tantalum was derived from the name of the mythological Tantalus, the father of Niobe in Greek mythology.
 In the story, he had been punished after death by being condemned to stand knee-deep in water with perfect fruit growing above his head, both of which eternally tantalized him.
 (If he bent to drink the water, it drained below the level he could reach, and if he reached for the fruit, the branches moved out of his grasp.)
 Anders Ekeberg wrote "This metal I call tantalum ... partly in allusion to its incapacity, when immersed in acid, to absorb any and be saturated."

 For decades, the commercial technology for separating tantalum from niobium involved the fractional crystallization of potassium heptafluorotantalate away from potassium oxypentafluoroniobate monohydrate, a process that was discovered by Jean Charles Galissard de Marignac in 1866.
 This method has been supplanted by solvent extraction from fluoride-containing solutions of tantalum.